 - You must take our English test.

-- Register to take the test by leaving a message with your name and telephone number at 651-647-0191 x 314.
+- Register to take the test by completing the form at the bottom of this page, or by leaving a message with your name and telephone number at 651-647-0191 x 314.
 Julie will return your call to complete your registration.

 - If you pass our English test, you will be interviewed by a member of our program staff.

 We also offer a pre-NAR class for students who need additional language skills before enrolling in our Nursing Assistant Training Program.
 This class is currently open only to those who take our English test.
 This class meets Mondays, Wednesdays, and Thursdays from 9 a.m. – 1 p.m.

 Complete the form below to register for our entrance exam.
 After you register, you will get a letter in the mail giving you the date and time of the English test.